Project Acoustics Unreal and Wwise Design Tutorial

-When Project Acoustics is active it responds to the occlusion volume, low-pass filter (LPF) and high-pass filter (HPF) curves you set in Wwise.
-We recommend setting your volume curve type to linear with a value of -100 dB for an Occlusion value of 100.
+When Project Acoustics is active it responds to the volume, low-pass filter (LPF) and high-pass filter (HPF) curves you set in Wwise for both occlusion and obstruction.
+We recommend setting your volume curve type to linear with a value of -100 dB for an Occlusion/Obstruction value of 100.

 With this setting, if the Project Acoustics simulation computes an occlusion of -18 dB, it will input to the below curve at X=18, and the corresponding Y value is the attenuation applied.
 To do half occlusion, set the endpoint to -50 dB instead of -100 dB, or to -200 dB to exaggerate occlusion.
 You can tailor and fine-tune any curve that works best for your game.